 Divided and Reunited

-Jerusalem was divided by the 1948 war: the larger Jewish western sector became the capital of the State of Israel, while Jordan annexed the smaller, predominantly Arab eastern sector, which included the Old City.
-The Six-Day War of 1967 reunited the city under Israeli rule, but the concept of an Arab "East" Jerusalem and a Jewish "West" Jerusalem remains, even though new Jewish neighborhoods in the northeastern and southeastern sections have made the distinction oversimplified.
+Jerusalem was divided by the 1948 war: the larger Jewish western sector became the capital of the new State of Israel, while Jordan annexed the smaller, predominantly Arab eastern sector, which included the Old City.
+The Six-Day War of 1967 reunited the city under Israeli rule, but the concept of an Arab "East" Jerusalem and a Jewish "West" Jerusalem remains, even though new Jewish neighborhoods in the northeastern and southeastern parts of town have made the distinction oversimplified.

-The holy city continues to engage the attention of devotees of Christianity, Islam, and Judaism.
-Between Jews and Arabs it remains the subject of debate and occasional violence as rival visions clash for possession of the city's past and control of its future.
-It’s widely recognized that any peace negotiations between Israel and the Palestinians will fail unless the issue of sharing Jerusalem is resolved.
+The holy city continues to engage the attention of devotees of Christianity, Judaism, and Islam.
+Between Jews and Arabs it remains a source of hot dispute and occasional violence as rival visions clash for possession of the city's past and control of its future.